playbenny/benny_manual/docs/about.md

 [I](https://www.jamesholden.org/) made benny because it didn't exist and I wanted it.
 It's my personal project and designed around my ideas and priorities.
 This makes it a different kind of thing to commercial software.
 I'm sharing benny because I think others may enjoy it and because I hope others may be able to make contributions that make it even better.

 Benny is free to download and use.
-It is also open source and you're free to use the code provided in other projects, as long as those projects also come with the same license terms as benny.
+It is also open source and you're free to use the code provided in other projects, as long as those projects also come with the same [license](https://github.com/jamesholdenmusic/benny?tab=License-1-ov-file) terms as benny.
+If your job is something a reasonable person might think is detrimental to humanity (eg military, law enforcement, resource extraction, etc) then you should check the [license](https://github.com/jamesholdenmusic/benny?tab=License-1-ov-file) doesn't prohibit you using it.

 You are very welcome to contribute to benny according to your means and abilities.